Academic

 Paul Rumsey, Danse Macabre Series, n.d.

-This paper examines Carlos Fuentes’ fiction through philosophical and psychoanalytic frameworks, exploring how erotic desire and mortality converge as inseparable forces.
-Moving beyond conventional postcolonial readings, it analyzes the interplay of Eros and Thanatos, Gothic and macabre motifs, and the sacrificial dimensions of love, highlighting Fuentes’ engagement with existential and metaphysical questions.
-The full paper can be accessed via the link below.
+This paper examines Carlos Fuentes’s fiction through philosophical and psychoanalytic frameworks, focusing on the convergence of erotic desire and mortality.
+It traces the interplay of Eros and Thanatos, gothic and macabre motifs, and the sacrificial dimensions of love, with particular attention to existential and metaphysical questions.

 Remedios Varo, La creación de los aves, 1957

-This section showcases my research on Latin American and early modern Hispanic literature, investigating how language, narrative, and imagination shape identity, knowledge, and experience.
-My work focuses on Indigenous and magical realist storytelling, female mysticism, and the intersections of history, myth, and desire, spanning authors from João Guimarães Rosa and José María Arguedas to Isabel Allende, Sor Juana Inés de la Cruz, and Saint Teresa of Ávila.
+This section brings together my work on Latin American and early modern Hispanic literature.
+It focuses on language, narrative, and imagination in relation to identity, knowledge, and experience, with particular attention to Indigenous and magical realist storytelling, women’s mysticism, and the interplay of history, myth, and desire.

 Odilon Redon, Ophelia, c.
 1903

-This section highlights research on nineteenth- and twentieth-century French and Francophone literature, exploring the fantastic, modernist, and feminist poststructuralist traditions.
-My work investigates ontological ambiguity, liminal spaces, and the interplay of language, identity, and power, drawing on Todorov, Freud, Derrida, and poststructuralist feminist theory.
+This section gathers my work on nineteenth- and twentieth-century French and Francophone literature.
+It focuses on the fantastic, modernism, and feminist poststructuralist thought, with particular attention to liminal spaces, narrative ambiguity, and the relations among language, identity, and power.

 Aubrey Beardsley, The Peacock Skirt, 1893

-This section presents my research in English and American literature, with occasional engagement in world literature in translation.
-It explores how literature—across Gothic, Modernist, and speculative forms, as well as poetic and mystical traditions—interrogates human experience, imagination, desire, and subjectivity through psychoanalytic, poststructuralist, postcolonial, ecocritical, and mythological frameworks.
+This section presents my work in English and American literature, along with occasional work on literature in translation.
+It considers how texts across gothic, modernist, speculative, poetic, and mystical traditions engage questions of experience, imagination, desire, and subjectivity.

 Remedios Varo, Papilla Estelar (Celestial Pablum), 1958

-This section showcases interdisciplinary research across religion, philosophy, literature, linguistics, and anthropology, centering on Indigenous and Latin American traditions alongside Western esoteric, mystical, and occult systems—including Christian and Jewish mysticism, Kabbalah, alchemy, and Hermetic thought.
-The essays engage with cosmology, temporality, ritual, metaphysics, and ontology, weaving together diverse cultural, historical, and temporal perspectives to explore how humans conceive, experience, and articulate the sacred and the cosmos.
+This section brings together interdisciplinary work across religion, philosophy, literature, linguistics, and anthropology.
+It focuses on Indigenous and Latin American traditions alongside selected currents in Western esoteric, mystical, and occult thought, with particular attention to cosmology, temporality, ritual, metaphysics, and ontology.